Code-Society-Lab/grace/README.md

 bot.
 Then, create a file called `.env` in the project directory, open it and add `DISCORD_TOKEN=<Your token>`.
 (Replace <Your token> by your discord token).

+> [!CAUTION]
 > Do not share that file nor the information inside with anyone.

-### 2. Start the Bot
+### 2. Run the Bot
 The last part is to execute the bot.
-Execute `grace start -e development` to start Grace in development mode.
+Execute `grace run` to run Grace in development mode.
 The rest of the installation should complete itself and start the bot.

+> [!NOTE]
 > If the grace command is unrecognized, be sure that you installed the bot properly.

 ## Script Usage
 - **Bot Command(s)**:
-  - `grace start` : Starts the bot (`ctrl+c` to stop the bot)
+  - `grace run` : Starts the bot (`ctrl+c` to stop)
 - **Database Command(s)**:
-    - `grace db create` : Creates the database and the tables
+    - `grace db create` : Creates the database
-    - `grace db drop`   : Deletes the tables and the database
+    - `grace db drop`   : Deletes the database
+    - `grace db up`     : Upgrade to latest migration
-    - `grace db seed`   : Seeds the tables (Initialize the default values)
+    - `grace db down`   : Downgrade to previous migration
-    - `grace db reset`  : Drop, recreate and seeds the database.
+    - `grace db seed`   : Seeds the tables

-All commands can take the optional `-e` argument with a string to define the environment.<br>
-Available environment: (production [default], development, test)

-> We recommend using "development" (ex. grace start -e development)
+Run `grace --help` for more information.
 ---

 ## Advance configurations